Kernel-Elastic Autoencoder for Molecular Design: Impact of the Parameter

 We seek to find a solution that can increase validity while maintaining other metrics at the same level.
-Further controlling the model via WCEL was the key to this problem.
-We compared model performance with a range of $\delta$ values in S.I. and choose $\delta=1$ in WCEL; we compared different $\lambda$ values with $\delta$ fixed to 1.
-In Figure ~\ref{fig:lambda_comparison}, models are trained with the loss function $\mathcal{L}(\lambda, \delta=1)$ throughout the training process for 200 epochs.
-After each epoch, we evaluated the NUV and measured the reconstruction rates.
+Therefore controlling the model via $\mathcal{L}_{WCEL}$ was the key to this problem.
+Model performance with a range of $\delta$ values were compared in \ref{fig:delta_comparison} and $\delta=1$ was chosen in $\mathcal{L}_{WCEL}$; We then compared different $\lambda$ values with $\delta$ fixed to 1.
+In Figure ~\ref{fig:lambda_comparison}, models are trained with the loss function $\mathcal{L}(\lambda, \delta=1)$ for 200 epochs.
 It can be observed in Figure ~\ref{fig:lambda_validity_comparison} that higher $\lambda$ values lead to better final validity.
 However, uniqueness in Figure ~\ref{fig:lambda_uniqueness_comparison} breaks down for the case of when $\lambda = 4$ while novelty and reconstruction rates converge to around 100\% in (Figure ~\ref{fig:lambda_novelty_comparison} and Figure ~\ref{fig:lambda_reconstruction_comparison}).
 Therefore, the $\lambda = 3.5$ model is trained for additional 200 epochs (total 400 epochs) to give final performance metrics in Table~\ref{table:NUVR_comparison}.